moeezmalik/Lightning-Table/documentation/docs/downloads/index.md

 [Download Link](https://www.dropbox.com/s/lal6pdm77zlnuok/evaluation-data.zip?dl=1)

 The evaluation data contains all the models and the data required for reproducing the evaluation results for the experiments performed as part of the thesis.
+The checkpoints for deep learning models are also included, there is no need to download the checkpoits below separately.
+The [Reproduce Evaluation](../guides/evaluation/index.md) guide can be studied to use this evaluation data correctly.

 ## Checkpoints